Mavis-Liang/PDA_project3_transportability_simulation/README.md

 ## Repository Structure

-.
-├── figures # Figures and plots generated from the analysis report.qmd # qmd files report.pdf # Final report document (PDF format) README.md
+figures # the folders that contain figures and plots generated from the analysis

+report.qmd # qmd files

+cite.bib # Bibliography that is embedded in the QMD file.

+report.pdf # Final report document (PDF format)

+README.md

 `report3.pdf`: Comprehensive report of the study's findings, including